emergency dental care York, PA

 • You can also pay out of pocket, using cash, credit, or debit.

-We offer a simple $85 fee for an emergency exam and two x-rays.
+For non-insured/cash-patients, we offer a simple $125 fee for an emergency exam and two x-rays.

 Call Today